roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© "So you need to admit the truth, and you can start your new life, a life of worship at the altar of mature women.
+"So you need to admit the truth, and you can start your new life, a life of worship at the altar of mature women.
 A life where you live under the heel of a strong, mature bitch who knows that is all you ever wanted.
 You will give an older women permission to be the bitchy, vile cunt she was born to be and you will love her for it.
 You will give an older woman permission to run your life through and through, to make all the decisions you are not built to handle, and you will thank her for it.
 You will admit the truth, Derek, and you will be reborn.
 You will answer my questions with the truth, and when you do, the rewards will be, indescribable."
 Jocelyn finished.

  Derek's mind was in chaos.
 He was over-stimulated, and he couldn't get his thoughts straight.
 Various thoughts rushed through his mind.
 His wife.
 Her pretty face.
 His mother-in-law.
 Her shockingly gorgeous face.
 His marriage.
 Jocelyn's barely clad pussy.
 The way Heather's hand felt in his own.
 The feel of Ms. Cline's firm thighs against his face.
 The sight of Heather in her wedding gown.
 The sight of all those sexy mature butts of the women at his wedding.
 The sound of Heather's cute moans when they made love.
 The scent of Ms. Cline's juicy pussy against his nose.
 Heather's relaxed, playful personality.
 Ms. Cline's harsh, dominant, overbearing attitude.